 At this time, there is no charge for permits.

-Residential parking permits are valid for a two year cycle.
+Permits are valid for a two year cycle.
 Residential parking permit program participants will get a renewal notice prior to the expiration of the permit cycle.
-Current residential parking permit stickers and visitor permits are valid through Dec.
-31, 2023.
+All current orange (2024-2025) residential parking permit stickers and visitor permits will expire on Dec.
+31, 2025.

 Interested in a Residential Parking Permit Program for Your Street or Neighborhood?